aminhbl/PULSE/README.md

    ```
    pip install -r requirements.txt
    ```
-3. Set up your OpenAI API key in a `.env` file in the roof of the project:
+3. Set up your OpenAI API key in a `.env` file in the root of the project:
    ```
    OPENAI_API_KEY=YOUR_API_KEY
    ```